Sher Pride: History

-The original Sher Vancouver logo which was in use from 2008 to 2018 consisted of a pink circular Lionhead on a white background, and Sher was in bold pink letters and Vancouver in grey.
-It was created by local Vancouver graphic designer and illustrator, Jag Nagra.
-In April 2018, as Sher Vancouver celebrated its 10th anniversary, Jag Nagra did a full re-brand of Sher Vancouver’s visual identity using a vibrant 2-colour logo paired with an updated icon.
+The original Sher Vancouver logo, which was used from 2008 to 2018, consisted of a pink circular lionhead on a white background, with Sher in bold pink letters and Vancouver in grey.
+It was created by Vancouver graphic designer and illustrator Jag Nagra.
+In April 2018, as Sher Vancouver marked its tenth anniversary, Nagra completed a rebrand of the organization's visual identity using a two colour logo and updated icon.